-Britain gave her best to Burma.
-The most brilliant products of Oxford and Cambridge, the cream of Britain's youth, distinguished often in the athletic field as well as the examination hall, saw a bright career ahead as they sailed up the Hooghly or the Rangoon River.
+BRITAIN GAVE HER BEST TO BURMA.
+THE MOST BRILLIANT products of Oxford and Cambridge, the cream of Britain's youth, distinguished often in the athletic field as well as the examination hall, saw a bright career ahead as they sailed up the Hooghly or the Rangoon River.
 The boy of twenty-three might one day become a Commissioner, a High Court Judge, a Secretary of State, receive a Distinguished Order, possibly a Knighthood, might even become a Governor.
-Yes, the Indian Civil Service had rich rewards for the capable and diligent and in the end a comfortable pension and years of honourable retirement in some favoured spot in Britain.
+Yes, the Indian Civil Service had rich rewards for the capable and diligent, and in the end a comfortable pension and years of honourable retirement in some favoured spot in Britain.

 Men went out to appointments in the big firms.
 Burma had its banks.
-Money was plentiful for Burma was rich.
+Money was plentiful, for Burma was rich.
 I have seen a mule in the far north stumbling along a hill track with a huge boulder strapped to its back.
 The boulder was jade, and there was plenty more where that came from.
-It went to Shanghai and thence to decorate the fashionable ladies of China.
+It went to Shanghai, and thence to decorate the fashionable ladies of China.

 "Tickle the earth and it laughs to harvest."
-Burma is rich; fertile soil, rain in plenty and a warm sun, and it produces seven million tons of rice-half for export.
+Burma has rich, fertile soil, rain in plenty and a warm sun, and it produces seven million tons of rice-half for export.
+The Japanese did not want it at that time, so the Burmese, disappointed of freedom, were glutted with rice.
 With oil and tin, teak and rubber, silver and wolfram, jade and rubies, Burma was the richest of India's provinces and a happy country for big enterprise.
-The Bombay-Burma Trading Company, Steele's, the Burma Oil Company, the Burma Corporation, the Irrawaddy Flotilla Company developed the country, gave employment, paid high taxes and good dividends.
+The Bombay-Burma Trading Corporation, Steel's, the Burmah Oil Company, the Burma Corporation, the Irrawaddy Flotilla Company developed the country, gave employment, paid high taxes and good dividends.

 British people loved Burma.
-After India's dry and arid plains, Burma was rich and green.
+After India's arid plains, Burma was rich and green.
 After Calcutta's gloom, Rangoon was gay.
 The Shwe Dagon Pagoda was one of the delights of the whole earth.
 Buddhism, which began in India, flourished in Ceylon, spread to China, has found in Burma its true home.
 Every fifth man you meet in Mandalay is a yellow-robed monk.

-In Lower Burma I padded through trim and monotonous rubber plantations, and sailing through some waterway I saw rising from the rich delta soil a sea of green rice which by harvest had turned to gold.
-And the soft lights, the nearness of the stars at night and the fireflies and the crowded river steamers, with a freight of laughing people sitting on the deck, here a woman combing her hair and others around her talking, smoking, sleeping; and by some river bank while children swam to meet the approaching steamer, jewelled ladies with gay silks and parasols waited and Burmese monks, in their saffron robes, were everywhere.
+In lower Burma I padded through trim and monotonous rubber plantations, and sailing through some waterway I saw rising from the rich delta soil a sea of green rice which by harvest would have turned to gold.
+Or at night there were soft lights, the nearness of the stars, the fireflies, the crowded river steamers with a freight of laughing people sitting on the deck-a woman combing her hair and others around her talking, smoking, sleeping.
+Or, by some river bank, while children swam to meet the approaching steamer, jewelled ladies in silks and parasols waited, and Burmese monks, in their saffron robes, were everywhere.

-For seven years, I lived in Toungoo in Central Burma.
-Toungoo had schools, a hospital, Government headquarters, police, a bazar, a jail and an old city wall.
+For my first seven years, I lived in Toungoo in Central Burma.
+Toungoo had schools, a hospital, Government head-quarters, police, a bazaar, a gaol and an old city wall.
 The British had their offices and their club, and, as often as not, were out on tour; the Burmese their monasteries and pagodas; the Indians their stores and temples; and all played football.
-In summer it was hot and those who could escape went to the mountains.
+In summer it was hot, and those who could escape went to the mountains.